 The next visual SQL query emulates FIRST_VALUE and LAST_VALUE with some specific ROWS frame selections.

-First column selects the minimum value from the frame between the first and current row, with an intuitive OverRowsBetween(FIRST, CURRENT) call.
+First column selects the minimum value from the frame between the first and current row, with an intuitive OverRows(from FIRST to CURRENT) call.
 This is the frame always selected by default, and the explicit call can be obviously omitted.
 For names sorted in ascending order, as they are here, this will always be the first Apples string value.

-First column selects the maximum value from the frame between the current and last row, with an intuitive OverRowsBetween(CURRENT, LAST) call.
+First column selects the maximum value from the frame between the current and last row, with an intuitive OverRows(from CURRENT to LAST) call.
 For names sorted in ascending order, as they are here, this will always be the last Plums string value.

 Support and Compatibility Issues